 With that in mind, here is a fantastic list of food and drinks within minutes of Barton Springs Pool that will soothe the savage beast, or beasties, who may be ravenously hungry after a day in the sun!

 Chuy’s is one of Austin’s old-school Tex-Mex restaurants, and happens to be a 2-minute walk from Barton Springs Pool.
 With its funky, vibrant interior, and oh-so-welcome AC, Chuy’s is there to fill you up, without taking your wallet down.
-Hit it from 4-7 M-F for a FREE nacho bar, including spiced ground beef, refried beans, queso, jalapenos, two types of salsa, and chips with a one drink minimum.
+Hit it from 4-7 p.m.
+Monday through Friday for a FREE nacho bar, including spiced ground beef, refried beans, queso, jalapenos, two types of salsa, and chips with a one drink minimum.

 Not only can you get heavy, filling food at Shady Grove, just a six-minute walk from Barton Springs, you can treat yourself to some live tunes and the glory of outdoor misters.
 For a hearty bounce-back from your day’s festivities, try the loaded fries.
 Yum to the yum.